Lorena Calise

 What to do in the Aeolian islands like a local.
 Taking a walk on Alicudi's wild side

-Alicudi is the wildest island in the Aeolian archipelago.
-There are more wild goats than humans (600 against 100 inhabitants), a significant part remains uninhabited, restaurants and bars can be counted on one hand, and there are no cars around.
+Alicudi is the most untouched and remote of the Aeolian Islands.
+There are more wild goats than humans (600 against 100 inhabitants), much of the island is uninhabited, restaurants and bars can be counted on one hand, and there are no cars around.

 Electricity is a recent addition, and street lighting is completely absent.
-Given the atmosphere, it's not so difficult to believe in unsettling presences, flying women, and witches' Sabbaths, especially on certain dark nights.
+Given the atmosphere, it's not so difficult to believe in eerie presences, flying women, and witches' Sabbaths, especially on certain dark nights.

 The church of San Bartolo stands 300 meters above the sea in the eponymous district of which it is the sole 'inhabitant'.